gmflau/redis-enterprise-gke-ingress/README.md

 #### 8. Create an Ingress resource for external traffic going into the Redis Enterprise database
-Replace <ingress-external-ip> with external IP of the Nginx ingress controller from step 5 in redb-ingress.yaml.
+Replace &lt;ingress-external-ip&gt; with external IP of the Nginx ingress controller from step 5 in redb-ingress.yaml.
-Replace <redis-enterprise-database-port> with the Redis Enterprise database's listening port in redb-ingress.yaml.
+Replace &lt;redis-enterprise-database-port&gt; with the Redis Enterprise database's listening port in redb-ingress.yaml.
 Then run the following:
 ```
 kubectl apply -f redb-ingress.yaml -n redis